ANDyouNo/empty_page/README.md

 ### Clicking on the astronaut will produce a loud sound.
 Make sure your volume is adjusted to a comfortable level to avoid surprises!

 ## Usage
+Simply open the github-pages link in the deployments section on the right.
 - On Android devices, tilt or rotate your device to see the gyroscope in action.
 - On desktops, move your mouse around to experience cursor tracking.